Prostate Cancer Screening

 Should I Be Screened for Prostate Cancer?

-Physicians may recommend a prostate cancer screening program to men who have an elevated risk for developing the condition.
+Physicians may recommend a prostate cancer screening program to men who have an elevated risk of developing the condition.
 Men ages 55-69 should have a conversation with their doctor about the risks and benefits of prostate cancer screening.
 Others may begin screening a few years earlier if they are African American/black, have a family member with prostate cancer, or another similar risk factor.
 However, prostate cancer screenings are rarely necessary for men under the age of 40, unless otherwise indicated by their overall health status and history.

 Screening Tests for Prostate Cancer

-• A digital rectal exam (DRE), which allows a physician to manually assess the size of the prostate and check for any abnormal lumps.
+A digital rectal exam (DRE), allows a physician to manually assess the size of the prostate and check for any abnormal lumps.
 Should an unusual growth be found, the physician may request a transrectal or transperitoneal biopsy to help determine the nature of the cells.

 Moffitt Cancer Center's Approach to Prostate Cancer Screening